Health Care Is a Universal Value. It’s Time for a Universal Effort.

 The belief that everyone should have health care is one of those universal values.
 From the day we are born, health care gives people the opportunity to have full lives and the vitality to pursue their dreams.
 And no one should lack support when illness strikes.

 Over the last year, the California Health Care Foundation (CHCF) has been re-examining the work we do, because we want to make sure our efforts and our dollars are making the greatest possible impact in light of what’s happening in the world around us.
-As we went through that process, one unavoidable truth remained as our top concern: Too many low-income Californians are held back or suffer because it is too hard to get the care they need.
+As we went through that process, one unavoidable truth remained as our top concern: Too many Californians with low incomes are held back or suffer because it is too hard to get the care they need.
 Our board of directors and CHCF’s deeply committed staff have decided that the foundation’s top priority should be to address that problem.

 1. All Californians Should Have Health Coverage

 California has made huge gains in recent years under the Affordable Care Act (ACA).
 We’ve cut our number of uninsured by half.
 Now we must finish the job and work to ensure everyone has health benefits.